breadone/breadone.net/src/content/post/ninth-doctor-p1/index.md

 Thankfully he did grow on me as I grew older, and these days Nine is just as well-loved as the other Revived Era Doctors.

 ## The Companion
-Being the first episode of a new companion, there was
+The show also had a lot riding on the new companion, Rose Tyler, being a likable yeah!